FICTION-ZJU/Pastry/README.md

 ```bash
 brew install coreutils
 ```
-- Experiments in the paper are conducted on a 3.22 GHz Apple M1 Pro processor with 16GB RAM running macOS Sonoma.
+- Experiments in the paper are conducted on a 3.22 GHz Apple M1 Pro processor with 16GB RAM running macOS Sequoia.
 Make sure to have similar specs when comparing timing results.